Doctor of Psychology, Clinical Specialization

 Within the PsyD, Clinical Specialization, doctoral candidates may pursue one of these areas of concentration: Clinical Neuropsychology, Forensic/Correctional Psychology, Health Psychology, Marriage and Family Therapy, or Sport Neuroperformance.
 The completion of a Concentration is not required in order to graduate with the PsyD, Clinical Specialization degree, but may be chosen by students who want focused education and/or experience in one of the concentration areas.
 The completion of a Concentration will not be noted on the diploma, but will be listed on graduate transcripts following the granting of the degree.

-Students who complete a Master of Arts in Psychology/Master of Arts in Counseling program with a specialization in either Marriage, Couples, and Family Counseling or Clinical Mental Health Counseling at University of the Rockies may apply up to 43 credits from their Master’s degree toward the Doctor of Psychology, Clinical Specialization, upon acceptance to the program.
+Students who complete a Master of Arts in Psychology/Master of Arts in Counseling program with a specialization in either Addiction Counseling, Clinical Mental Health Counseling, or Marriage, Couples, and Family Counseling at University of the Rockies may apply up to 43 credits from their Master’s degree toward the Doctor of Psychology, Clinical Specialization, upon acceptance to the program.

 Graduates are employed across the country, in settings that include hospitals, mental health centers, inpatient and outpatient therapy facilities, practice groups, independent private practices, and consulting firms.
 Graduates have been licensed in a number of states, including Colorado, California, Illinois, Texas, and North Carolina, among others.
 The majority of our graduates work in outpatient facilities or in private practice.